|Site Map | Bulletin Home | Temple University|

 Employment may be within the university or at other public and private non-profit organizations.
 All university work-study job openings are posted on StudentJobs@Temple.
 Students can reach StudentJobs@Temple via the TUPortal.
 Select "Students" under "TULinks" and find StudentJobs@Temple under "Other Links."
 Please note that students are responsible for arranging their own employment.

 Summer Federal Work-Study Program awards need-based funds to full-time students currently enrolled in degree or certificate programs.
-The Student Financial Services Office compiles a list of available positions, but you must arrange your own employment.
+Summer positions are posted in the same manner as the regular academic year.
+On campus employers list openings on StudentJobs@temple.edu.
+Off campus openings are posted on the "Job Bank link" of the SFS web site: www.temple.edu/sfs.
+You must arrange your own employment.
 You must complete a separate Temple Summer Financial Aid application as well as the FAFSA.
 Both applications are available on the SFS web site under the "Applying for Aid" section, or please call the Student Financial Services Office at 215-204-2244 to request both applications.

 |© , Temple University.
 All rights reserved.
 Site created by Computer Services|